Relevance to Clinical Practice

 There are laws and regulations that a physiatrist could be liable if breached and include:

-Civil False Claims Act: Knowingly presenting or causes to be presented a false or fraudulent claims to the US government for payments.
+Civil False Claims Act: Knowingly presenting or causes to be presented a false or fraudulent claim to the US government for payments.
 This could occur in sending false claims to Medicare for a patient that was never treated, upcoding, falsifying certificates of medical necessity, unbundling, etc. Most physicians have been prosecuted based on reckless disregard for the truth in conduct and that such conduct is out of line with normal business conduct.
 The penalty for this includes $10,000 fine for each false claim, exclusion from participation in a Federal healthcare program (like Medicare, Medicaid, etc.) and triple damages in any civil suit.

 Under the Qui Tam Relator doctrine, a whistleblower as a private party can bring an action under this act on behalf of the US government and will be entitled to 15%-30% of the amount recovered by the government along with the legal fees sometimes.